juanmaguitar/JavaScript-Koans-1/README.md

 # Javascript Koans Pro

-This repository contains some exercises (koans) to practice javascript concepts.
+This repository contains some exercises (koans) _to practice Javascript concepts_.
 The purpose of the exercise is to get all tests passing by filling in the gaps in the code (test files)

+This repository is based (forked) on [https://github.com/daveikaye/jquery-koans](https://github.com/liammclennan/JavaScript-Koans)

 ## Working